Efficient Multi-Source Knowledge Transfer by Model Merging: Results

-\paragraph{Memory and Runtime Scalability.} A key advantage of our method is its significantly lower computational overhead compared to baselines like aTLAS.
+\paragraph{Memory and Runtime Scalability.} A key advantage of our method is its significantly lower computational overhead compared to baselines like aTLAS as shown in the right panel of Figure~\ref{fig:param_efficiency}.
 The memory and runtime costs of aTLAS scale near-linearly with the number of source models, as it learns a distinct coefficient for each of the $T$ source tasks across every layer and parameter partition $P$ during the fine-tuning process.
 This means that all source task vectors must be present in memory throughout the entire adaptation phase for a new target task.

-In stark contrast, AXIS decouples the process into two distinct stages.
-The first stage, knowledge aggregation, is a fast, one-time operation.
-It efficiently processes all $T-1$ source task vectors using SVD and consolidates them into a single, fixed-size merged matrix, $\Delta_m$.
-The subsequent, and most computationally intensive, fine-tuning stage operates only on this compact $\Delta_m$.
+In contrast, AXIS decouples the process into two distinct stages.
+The first stage, knowledge aggregation, is an offline one-time operation.
+It efficiently processes all $T-1$ source task vectors using SVD and consolidates them into a single, fixed-size merged matrix $\Delta_m$.
+The subsequent fine-tuning stage operates only on this compact $\Delta_m$.
 As a result, the memory footprint and runtime of the adaptation phase remain constant, regardless of the number of source models initially aggregated.
-This design choice not only makes our approach more scalable but also significantly reduces the resources required for fine-tuning, as is illustrated in Figure~\ref{fig:runtime_and_memory}